Policy Support Fund

 They presented their research at the Nutrition Society Conference in July 2023 and in a paper, titled ‘Feasibility of a Community Healthy Eating and Cooking Intervention Featuring Traditional African Caribbean Foods from Participant and Staff Perspectives.’

-You can watch a presentation on this project on the Policy Leeds YouTube channel or read a summary of the project on the Faculty of Environment website.
+You can watch Addressing inequalities in food and health experienced by those from African Caribbean backgrounds on YouTube or read a summary of the project on the Faculty of Environment website.

 Promoting inclusive growth via developing exporting